 The genesis of the Delta Works

 It was in the night of 31 January to 1 February 1953 that the south-west of The Netherlands was devastated by a disastrous North Sea flood.
 Vast tracts of Zeeland were inundated.
 The nation’s response – the Delta Works – would, in the prevalent thinking, shorten the exposed coast and avoid a repeat.
 Many inlets and estuaries were closed off.
-Where they were kept open, sea defences were to be raised to ‘delta level’, namely five metres above the sea level standard known as NAP, roughly that of the summer flood tide of Amsterdam when it was open to the sea.
+Where they were kept open, sea defences were to be raised to ‘delta level’, roughly that of the summer flood tide of Amsterdam when it was open to the sea.

 Oosterschelde flood barrier

 During the construction of this storm surge barrier on the Eastern Schelde estuary, people realised that its closure would see a unique nature area being lost for ever.
 Plans changed: a dam came with movable gates which can be closed in a storm surge and/or spring tide.
 A full three kilometres wide, the barrier and its 65 towers is by far the most imposing, and recognised, part of the Delta Works – to the extent of being called the Eighth Wonder of the world.